 Turkey has been considered as a bridge country between Europe and Asia, The West and Middle East or Western and Islamic civilizations (Soysal, 2004).
 This consideration comes from the perspective of geographic location of Turkey.
 In another perspective, historically, Turkey was the first country which has the transition of an Islamic empire to a modern secular nation state outside Europe.
 “It is also the first and only Muslim country to have achieved candidature for EU membership” (Gol.
 2009: 796).
 According to Huntington (1996), Turkey is a ‘torn’ country that “has a single predominant culture which places it in one civilization but its leaders want to shift to another civilization” (Huntington, 1996: 138) rather than a bridge country which is “ an artificial creation connecting two solid entities but is part of neither.
 When Turkey’s leaders term their country as a bridge, they euphemistically confirm that it is torn” (Huntington, 1996: 149).
 In the study of Gol (2009), shifting civilizations has been mentioned in three assumptions regarding Turkey.
 First one is conflict between being pro-Western orientation country and willingness to shape country as an Islamic State; because AKP has been seen as a party try to provide pro-western orientation, however future decisions with regard to European Union will show their real desire either positive or negative for western civilization.
 Second one is perception of redefinition of civilization identity will cause protests such as protest meetings (Cumhuriyet Mitingleri) between April and May 2007 in Istanbul, Ankara and Izmir.
 Third one is definition of civilization.
-For example, If western civilization is understood as a geo-strategic and ideological way, there will be no obstacle for Turkey, however if western civilisation is defined in terms of religion and culture, this will be an obstacle for Turkey for being a westernized country in the civilization thought.
+For example, if western civilization is understood as a geo-strategic and ideological way, there will be no obstacle for Turkey, however if western civilisation is defined in terms of religion and culture, this will be an obstacle for Turkey for being a westernized country in the civilization thought.
 Gol (2009: 802) examines AKP which is a ruling party that uses Islamic card as follow:

 The AKP is not the first party to play the ‘Islamic card’ in Turkish politics.
 Since 1950 both right-wing and religious parties have used the religious factor for their own ends.
 The AKP learned from the mistakes of its predecessors: the National Salvation Party (Milli Selamet Partisi, MSP) under the leadership of Necmeddin Erbakan in the 1970s; the Welfare Party (Refah Partisi, AKP), again under Erbakan’s leadership, in the 1980s and 1990s; the Virtue Party (Fazilet Partisi, FP) and the Felicity Party (Saadet Partisi, SP) which were established after the 1997 ‘postmodern’ coup.